Triangularization properties of power linear maps and the Structural Conjecture: Positive results

 \begin{proof} Using the case $n = 2$ of theorem \ref{posresnh} (instead of the case $n = 3$ of theorem \ref{posres}), we obtain by similar techniques as in the proof of the case $\rk \jac H = 3$ of theorem \ref{posres} that there exists a $T \in \GL_n(\K)$ such that $ATx \in \K[x_1,x_2]^n$ and the Jacobian of $T^{-1} H(Tx) \in \K[x_1,x_2]^n$ is lower triangular with zeroes on the diagonal.
-By a subsequent linear conjugation on the first two coordinates, we can even obtain that additionally, the first component of $T^{-1} H(Tx)$ is contained in $\{0,1\}$ and that the second component of $T^{-1} H(Tx)$ has no constant term in case the first component already has.
+By a subsequent linear conjugation on the first two coordinates, we can even obtain in addition that the first component of $T^{-1} H(Tx)$ is contained in $\{0,1\}$, and that the second component of $T^{-1} H(Tx)$ has no constant term if the first component already has.

 Now take for $\lambda\tp$ the first row of $T^{-1}$ and for $\mu\tp$ the second row of $T^{-1}$.
 Then $\lambda\tp H(Tx) \in \{0,1\}$ and $ATx \in \K[x_1,x_2]^n$.
-Furthermore, $\mu\tp H(Tx) \in K[x_1]$ only has terms of degree greater than $\deg \lambda\tp H(Tx)$, and hence no terms of degree less than $\lambda\tp H(Tx)$ itself.
+Furthermore, $\mu\tp H(Tx) \in K[x_1]$ only has terms of degree greater than $\deg \lambda\tp H(Tx)$, and hence no terms of degree less than $\lambda\tp H(Tx)\; (\in \{0,1\})$ itself.
 Thus substituting $x = T^{-1} x$ gives the desired results. \end{proof}